Why People Who Love Animals Make Better Partners

 3. They understand the importance of routine and consistency.

 Keeping an animal happy and healthy requires sticking to a routine.
 Feeding times, walks, playtime — it all needs to happen regularly.
-This habit of consistency often spills over into their romantic lives.
+Being so consistent often spills over into their romantic lives.
 They’re more likely to prioritise quality time with their partner, remembering important dates and maintaining the small, daily gestures that keep a relationship ticking along nicely.
 It’s not about grand romantic gestures, but rather the day-to-day stuff that really matters in the long run.

 4. They’re often more patient and forgiving.